 Benefits of Postpartum Doula

-Postpartum doulas can greatly improve the postpartum experience for new mother.
+Postpartum doulas can greatly improve the postpartum experience for new parents but especially new mothers.
 They are not your family members or friends, which is really a good thing.
 They are professionals who are there to fulfill you and your family needs when a new baby arrives.
-They will help you adjust to this new life, and are a non judgemental source of support during this difficult postpartum period.
-Here are a few benefits that you may see when hiring a doula:
+They will help you adjust to this new life, and are a non-judgemental source of support during this difficult postpartum period.
+Here are a few benefits that you may see when hiring a certified doula:

 - Real physical support and help: They won’t just sit around and hold your baby.
 They are there for you so they will get down and dirty and do your dishes, lightly clean your home, do your laundry, and make you a nutritious meal so you can rest and bond with your new child.

-- Emotional Support: They can be a nonjudgmental listening ear as you are navigating your new postpartum body and newborn.
-They can give you expert advice, resources, and referrals when needed.
+- Emotional support: They can be a nonjudgmental listening ear as you are navigating your new postpartum body and newborn.
+They can give you evidence-based information, resources, and referrals when needed.

-- Improved Sleep: They will help you get more sleep during this often sleep deprived time.
+- Improved sleep: They will help you get more sleep during this often sleep deprived time.
 They can bring the baby to you in the middle of the night to feed, then burp, change and put the baby back to sleep.
 If you have ever had a new baby this can be lifesaving!
+They can also provide you with soothing techniques to help you learn how to assists your baby to get more sleep as well.

 Frequently Asked Questions